mypetyak/django-citadel/README.md

 be compromised, a third-party external message queue, etc).
 It is an application-level alternative to database-level encryption, such as PostgreSQL's `pgcrypto` module.

+##Disclaimer:
+Encryption is hard to get right.
+For now, `django-citadel` is still a work in progress, and should be treated as such.
+Please don't deploy this package to highly sensitive data without thorough review of the underlying encryption system by a cryptographic professional.
+Feedback is, of course, welcome!

 ##Features:
 - Each secret receives a unique salt value and initialization vector
 - Password hashing is performed using PBKDF2 hash function in order to combat dictionary attacks